Tuatara-VFX/TFlow/README.md

-TFlow is a motion vectors generator that helps increase the utility and quality of your flipbooks.
+TFlow is a motion vector generator that helps increase the utility and quality of your flipbooks.
 With provided shader examples it adapts to many rendering pipelines.

 ![](https://i.imgur.com/G0HDxbH.gif)